 A Diploma Thesis titled “Impact of economic, social and transport indicators on road safety during the crisis period in Europe” was presented by Dimitrios Nikolaou in July 2018.
-The objective of this Diploma Thesis is to investigate the impact of economic, social and transport indicators on road safety during the crisis period in Europe.
 For this analysis a database containing Human Development Index (HDI), suicides, passenger-kilometers and road fatalities for European states for 2006-2015 was developed.
 The results led to the conclusion that Human Development Index has the most important impact and its increase leads to road fatalities decrease.
 Moreover, the economy evolution effect on road accidents is more important than social and transport indicators.
 Expecially after the economic crisis, the impact of the economy is even higher.
-Concerning passenger-kilometers there is an increase in the relative impact on the number of road fatalities after the economic crisis.
+Concerning passenger-kilometers there is an increase in their impact on the number of road fatalities after the economic crisis.